 Practical Righteousness.
-Instead of the righteousness given when we first accept Jesus, “breastplate righteousness” is about our ongoing righteousness.
+Instead of the righteousness given when we first accept Jesus forgiveness, “breastplate righteousness” is about our ongoing righteousness.
 This is sanctification.
 Sanctification is daily, imputed, practical righteousness.

 Paul probably had Isaiah (Is 59:7) in mind as he described the believer’s armor.
 Isaiah speaks of God’s frustration and direct involvement to protect Israel when he writes,“The Lord looked and was displeased that there was no justice… He put on righteousness as his breastplate, and the helmet of salvation on his head; he put on the garments of vengeance and wrapped himself in zeal as in a cloak.”
 With overtones of Calvary, God personally intervened.
 He avenged the innocent and protected the upright.
 To do this, he shielded himself with the breastplate of His righteousness and helmet of His salvation.
-God’s armor consisted of God’s righteousness and God’s salvation!
+God’s armor was His righteousness and His salvation!

-Paul, in Ephesians, exhorts believers to put on the breastplate of God’s righteousness.
+Paul, in Ephesians, exhorts believers to put on the breastplate of this same godly righteousness.
 Like the tortured Jews under attack in Isaiah 59, the breastplate of God’s righteousness protects the believer today.
-We are protected and delivered in combat, today, because of God’s virtue and honor.
-Our own self-righteousness doesn’t cut it!.
+We are shielded and delivered in combat, today, because of God’s virtue and honor.
+Our own self-righteousness doesn’t cut it!
 God imputes His righteousness to believers, day-in and day-out, to thwart Satan’s efforts.
 This is practical righteousness.